 Although alcohol can have a drastic effect on the human mind – it’s the physical consequences that are the biggest cause for concern.
 When consumed infrequently, the human body is more than capable of expelling the toxins contained within alcohol.
 Over time however, and with repeat exposure, ethyl alcohol will begin to destroy cells within the kidneys and liver – two organs that are vital for regular bodily functions.

 This can result in blood disorders as the immune system struggles to address the expansive volumes of toxicity, as well as organ failure – which has even been attributed to fatalities.
-Needless to say, in small doses the substance can be relatively harmless, but once a dependency is able to develop; the levels of damage caused can be irreparable.
+Needless to say, in small doses the substance can be relatively harmless, but once a drug dependency is able to develop; the levels of damage caused can be irreparable.

 Unfortunately, the only way for an individual to become free of their addiction is via undergoing extensive medical treatment.
 Rehabilitation centres are at the forefront of these treatments and they will often employ specialists to aid patients with both emotional and physical recovery.
 Depending on the severity of the addiction some people may find themselves vomiting and experiencing extreme nausea, while others may be able to be weaned off over the course of a few weeks.